Acer Predator Aethon 550 TKL

 Common Features

-• Both keyboards have a standard profile.
+• Both keyboards are gaming mechanical keyboards with a standard profile.

-• Both keyboards have a polling rate of 1000 Hz.
+• Both have a polling rate of 1000 Hz.

 • Neither keyboard is designed for Mac.